-Focus Your Psychology Knowledge with a Health Psychology Master of Science
+Specialize Your Knowledge With a Health Psychology Master’s Program

-Offered by the College of Humanities and Social Sciences, this health psychology master’s degree enables students to become competent in current theories, statistics and data analysis.
-Learn to apply research-based interventions to inspire health behavior changes in diverse communities.
+Offered by the College of Humanities and Social Sciences, this health psychology master’s program enables you to become competent in current theories, statistics and data analysis.
+Learn to apply research-based interventions to inspire healthy behavior changes in diverse communities.
 Examine the whole-person approach to healthcare as you study what motivates people to make health-related decisions, how people recover from illnesses and how they cope with chronic conditions.

-Discover a Hands-On Approach to Helping Others Through Health
+Discover a Hands-On Approach to Helping Others Through a Health Psychology Graduate Program

 GCU seeks to graduate students who are skilled communicators and inspired servant leaders.
-Students are encouraged to apply the Christian perspective to their coursework.
-There is an emphasis on moral considerations in theory and application, and students are guided in acquiring an ethical framework for professional practice.
+As a student, you are encouraged to apply the Christian perspective to your coursework.
+There is an emphasis on moral considerations in theory and application, and you are guided in acquiring an ethical framework for professional practice.

 This MS in health psychology graduate program equips students to understand the many factors that influence individual and societal health, and to understand how to change those health profiles.
-Graduates will understand how to design and implement policies and programs intended to inspire positive lifestyle modifications.
-In courses such as Future of Health Psychology, Promotion of Health Behaviors and Community Health, students acquire the following core competencies:
+You will understand how to design and implement policies and programs intended to inspire positive lifestyle modifications.
+In courses such as Future of Health Psychology, Promotion of Health Behaviors and Community Health, you will acquire the following core competencies:

 - The promotion of health behaviors at the individual and community level, with a focus on prevention programs and the utilization of media